 Sure, they may not have devoured it this time around, but by tying it to something they remember and love, the power struggles are fewer.

 “Eat over the bowl so your food doesn’t fall on the ground.”

-If you’re like me, you’ve said these phrases (and a whole lot more) over the course of a meal.
-After all, this is when kids can practice manners, holding utensils, and not making a huge mess.
+If you’re like me, you’ve said these phrases (and a whole lot more) throughout a meal.
+After all, this is when kids can practice table manners, hold utensils, and not make a huge mess.

 But if you find your child resisting a meal, avoid giving too many directions on how to eat it.
 Instead, do the opposite: give him the autonomy to decide how to eat the meal (within reason, of course).

 For instance, don’t fuss that he took the sandwich apart and is eating it layer by layer.
-Never mind that he’s holding the fork with his right hand and the knife on the left if he’s eating fish for the first time.
+Never mind that he’s holding the fork with his right hand and the knife in the left.

 And if you’re worried about the mess, practice preventative measures: use a place mat on the table and a splat mat on the ground (plus lots of napkins and rags).